 Medical Branch.3,4 These lines were originally developed to study SARS, but may prove useful

 for COVID-19 studies.

 Taconic is currently expanding production of hACE2 mice.
 Please register your interest:

 Acute respiratory distress syndrome (ARDS) is a serious complication of COVID-19 and present in a large percentage of COVID-19 deaths.
 ACE2 is protective against ARDS.
 Binding of viral spike SARS protein to ACE2 in mice downregulates ACE2 expression.
 Loss of ACE2 expression is associated with severe lung failure.
 Ace2 knockout mice have been used in ARDS and SARS research.2,5,6

 The Ace2 Knockout Mouse was generated by Lexicon Pharmaceuticals and is part of Taconic's Knockout Repository under model # TF3738.
 It is now being distributed from a live colony under model #18180.
 Lexicon has generously agreed to support distribution of this model under subsidized pricing and simple terms.
-Taconic is recovering this model from cryopreservation and will be distributing at a subsidized cost.
+Taconic has recovered this model from cryopreservation and will be distributing at a subsidized cost.
 Quantities may be limited so that we can distribute the model to as many research groups as possible.
 Taconic is able to accept orders for this model now.
 Please visit the Ace2 Knockout model page to learn more.

 TMPRSS2 is involved in SARS-CoV-2 entry into cells.
 Inhibition of this protein may constitute a treatment/prophylaxis mechanism.
 Tmprss2 knockout mice may be useful in studying COVID-19 disease pathogenesis.2,7

 This model is currently cryopreserved.
 Please contact us if you are interested in using this model for COVID-19 research.